Fellow Since 2008

 Conectas Direitos Humanos

-This profile was prepared when Lucia Nader was elected to the Ashoka Fellowship in 2008.
+This description of Lucia Nader's work was prepared when Lucia Nader was elected to the Ashoka Fellowship in 2008.

 The New Idea